 The Touareg is available in four different trim levels - Sport, Sport with Navigation, Lux and Executive - all of which can be paired with either engine option.

-Few will be surprised with what the Sport with Navigation adds to the Sport trim's features - a touchsceen-activated navigation system.
+Few will be surprised with what the Sport with Navigation adds to the Sport trim's features - a touch screen-activated navigation system.

-The Lux trim adds leather upholstery, a panoramic sunroof, 19-inch alloy wheels, heated and power-adjustable and power-folding side mirrors and genuine Walnut interior wood trim.
+The Lux trim adds leather upholstery, a panoramic sunroof, a motion-activated trunk opening feature, keyless entry with push-button start, 19-inch alloy wheels, heated and power-adjustable and power-folding side mirrors and genuine Walnut interior wood trim.

 The top-shelf Executive trim brings a 10-speaker, 620-watt Dynaudio stereo system, heated rear seats, keyless access with push-button start, park distance control and 20-inch alloy wheels.